 Terry worked for over 26 years in organizational communications at Herman Miller.
 Terry is now an independent consultant and author of Principle Based Participative Management.
 Terry’s book made several major contributions to Scanlon Leadership practice and theory.
 He advocated precision in the use of Scanlon related terms, and he offered definitions for the terms most commonly used.
 He introduced the concept of the “gap” that often occurs between participative management promises and actual practices and offered suggestions on how to manage the gap.

 Organizations must deliberately work to keep their management principles and mechanisms aligned to protect their most important asset-integrity...

 The Donnelly Connection

 John Donnelly was a brilliant multifaceted man.
 He studied Engineering at Notre Dame and then decided to join the priesthood.
 He left the seminary to lead the family business when his father unexpectedly died.
 The Donnelly Corporation was the second West Michigan company to develop a Scanlon Process with Dr. Carl Frost.
 His “Participative Management at Work: An interview with John F. Donnelly ” remains one of the most requested Harvard Business Review reprints.
 John helped Donnelly become one of the first team-based organizations.
 His interest in employee involvement led him to work with Francis Likert and Donnelly helped to provide a model for System 4-Participative Management.“ John's writings and essays were collected and printed in The Human Treatment of Human Beings.
+You can download John's writings below.
 John was awarded the Scanlon Stewardship Award posthumouslly.

 Does all this sound too good to be true?